apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 interceptors         --                Space-separated list of interceptors interceptors.* compression-type     none              This can be "none" or "deflate".
 The compression-type must match the compression-type of matching AvroSource ssl                  false             Set this to true to enable SSL encryption.
+If SSL is enabled,
-You must also specify a "keystore" and a "keystore-password". keystore             --                This is the path to a Java keystore file.
-Required for SSL. keystore-password    --                The password for the Java keystore.
-Required for SSL. keystore-type        JKS               The type of the Java keystore.
-This can be "JKS" or "PKCS12". exclude-protocols    SSLv3             Space-separated list of SSL/TLS protocols to exclude.
+                                       you must also specify a "keystore" and a "keystore-password", either through component level parameters (see below) or as global SSL parameters (see *SSL/TLS support* section). keystore             --                This is the path to a Java keystore file.
+                                       If not specified here, then the global keystore will be used (if defined, otherwise configuration error). keystore-password    --                The password for the Java keystore.
+                                       If not specified here, then the global keystore password will be used (if defined, otherwise configuration error). keystore-type        JKS               The type of the Java keystore.
+This can be "JKS" or "PKCS12".
+                                       If not specified here, then the global keystore type will be used (if defined, otherwise the default is JKS). exclude-protocols    SSLv3             Space-separated list of SSL/TLS protocols to exclude.
 SSLv3 will always be excluded in addition to the protocols specified. ipFilter             false             Set this to true to enable ipFiltering for netty ipFilterRules        --                Define N netty ipFilter pattern rules with this config.